aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

     return False
 ```

-`database.py/verifyEmail` is responsible for verifying our emails.
+`database.py/verifyEmail` is the function responsible for verifying our emails.

-However, `verifyEmail` has an interesting condition: if an email is within the `apexsurvive.htb`  domain, it is considered to be internal and is given the `isInternal` privilege on verification.
+However, `verifyEmail` contains an interesting condition: if an email is within the `apexsurvive.htb`  domain, it is considered to be internal and is given the `isInternal` privilege upon verification.

-A quick check shows us that we can register any email we want.
-There is no checks on registration or even profile updates, which is realistic; however, similar to a real application, we would be unable to verify our email since we do not have access to an `@apexsurvive.htb` inbox.
+A quick check shows us that we actually can register any email we want.
+There is no checks on registration or even profile updates, which mimics a real-life application; however, just like in real applications, we would be unable to verify our arbitrarily-picked email since we do not have access to its inbox.

+That's literally why we have email verification, to prove ownership of a claimed email.

 ### parseaddr and RFC2822
-I suspected the `parseaddr` function since its output was relied on for the check, a search yielded very interesting stuff on a recent `parseaddr` vulnerability that could result in an authentication bypass, **CVE-2023-27043**:
+I suspected the `parseaddr` function was involved, since its output was the primary arbiter of the hostname.
+The whole check was based on `parseaddr`'s output.

+A quick search yielded very interesting stuff on a recent `parseaddr` vulnerability that could result in an authentication bypass, **CVE-2023-27043**:

+The CVE reads:
 > "The email module of Python through 3.11.3 incorrectly parses e-mail addresses that contain a special character.
 The wrong portion of an RFC2822 header is identified as the value of the addr-spec.
 In some applications, an attacker can bypass a protection mechanism in which application access is granted only after verifying receipt of e-mail to a specific domain (e.g., only @company.example.com addresses may be used for signup).
 This occurs in email/_parseaddr.py in recent versions of Python."
 > - https://nvd.nist.gov/vuln/detail/CVE-2023-27043

-Our docker instance is running Alpine `3.14.1` which has `Python 3.9.17`, confirming that `parseaddr` is most likely vulnerable.
+Our docker instance is running Alpine `3.14.1` which has `Python 3.9.17`, confirming that `parseaddr` most likely is vulnerable.

 The vulnerability says that if we control the address' realname, we get to control the hostname.